nrminor/oneroof/README.md

 highly configurable for users, highly modular for developers, and easy to control in the command line for both.

-Overall, `oneroof` can be summarized as a pipeline written in and managed by Nextflow.
+Overall, `oneroof` can be summarized as a variant-calling pipeline written in and managed by Nextflow.
 Its software dependencies are provided through containers or through an environment assembled by `pixi`.
 To run it on your own Nanopore pod5s, simply run something like:

     nextflow run nrminor/oneroof \
     --pod5_dir my_pod5_dir \